Check your battery rebate eligibility

 Installation

-Our CEC-accredited team installs your battery.
+Our SAA-accredited team installs your battery.
 We handle all paperwork and compliance.

-The federal battery rebate is officially called the "Cheaper Home Batteries" program.
-It provides approximately $300 per kWh (~30% off) on eligible home battery storage systems.
-The program runs through 2030, but rebate structure changes on May 1, 2026 when tiered rates reduce benefits for batteries over 14kWh.
+The solar battery rebate is officially called the "Cheaper Home Batteries" program.
+It provides approximately 30% off eligible battery storage systems (5-100 kWh) installed with new or existing solar PV.
+Households, businesses and community organisations are all eligible.
+The program runs through 2030 with $7.2 billion in funding, but the rebate structure changes on May 1, 2026 when tiered rates reduce benefits for batteries over 14kWh.

 helpHow much can I save with the Cheaper Home Batteries program?